rodaley/azure-docs/articles/azure-vmware/introduction.md

 ## Hosts, clusters, and private clouds

 AVS private clouds and clusters are built from a bare-metal, hyper-converged Azure infrastructure host.
-The high-end hosts have 576-GB RAM and dual Intel 18 core, 2.3-GHz processors.
+The high-end (HE) hosts have 576-GB RAM and dual Intel 18 core, 2.3-GHz processors.
 The HE hosts have two vSAN diskgroups with a total 15.36 TB (SSD) raw vSAN capacity tier, and a 3.2 TB (NVMe) vSAN cache tier.

 New private clouds are deployed through the Azure portal or Azure CLI.